-Running StartRunning start is a partnership between high schools and community colleges in Washington State, and is funded by the state legislature.
-This program provides high school juniors and seniors with the opportunity to take college-level courses tuition-free.How do I get started?Step #1: Consult community college websites (links below) for deadlines & entrance requirementsStep #2: Attend one of our Running Start Information SessionsNext session:
+Running StartRunning Start is a partnership between high schools and community colleges in Washington State, and is funded by the state legislature.
+This program provides high school juniors and seniors with the opportunity to take college-level courses tuition-free.Are you a current Running Start Student?Complete & email your quarterly EVF to your counselor: RS Enrollment Verification Form 2019-20(RSEVF)*It is your responsibility to plan ahead to get signatures from your counselor, be aware of the college deadlines, JHS school hours and holidays, summer closures, LIF or late start schedules.You can email your counselor or call the secretary for an appointment if needed at 425-385-7010.New Running Start Students:Step #1 Consult local community college websites (links below) for deadlines & entrance requirementsand apply prior to deadlines:

 Cascadia College Running Start Info Webpage